Some of the links below are affiliate links. If you choose to make a purchase we may earn a small commission at no additional cost to you.

 Well, my friends, the coffee is long since gone but we have made some progress.
 Looking from COMMs to medical supplies, intelligence to entertainment and everywhere in-between, there are components that will benefit from EMP protection.

-From the lowly emp proof solar floodlight to EMP proof NVGs.
+From the lowly emp proof solar floodlight to the EMP proof car.
 From computers to drones and glucose monitors, we all know the value of storing a few (ok more than a few) critical items in a Faraday cage.

 If the day ever comes when the EMP threat from North Korean nukes materializes, or the sun burps up some plasma in our direction, the chance that the electrical power grid will be overwhelmed is high.
 And if that happens humanity is suddenly thrust into the lost ways of horses and candlelight.
 I’d sure rather hedge my bets with a well-stocked Faraday cage or two.
 Wouldn’t you?